-One of the major problems with petroleum-based plastics is that they are derived from oil which is only available in finite amounts throughout the world.
-Eventually, the oil will run out.
-PLA, however, being derived from corn, is based on a resource that can be renewed yearly.
+One of the major problems with petroleum-based plastics is that they are derived from oil or natural gas which are only available in finite amounts throughout the world.
+Eventually, these fossil resources will run out.
+PLA, is derived from corn, a resource that can be renewed annually.

 It is estimated that traditional plastics can take centuries to break down and may never break down into natural elements.
 This is especially true when these products end up in landfills where sunlight and air exposure are drastically curtailed.
-On the other hand, PLA can break down into natural elements in less than a month given the right circumstances.
+On the other hand, PLA can break down into natural elements in commercial compost facilities, where they are available.

 For decades, we’ve been warned of the dangerous chemicals that can be released when traditional plastics are incinerated.
 Being biologically based, PLA plastics do not produce these toxic fumes if they end up being incinerated instead of finding their way to a commercial composting facility.